Skip to main content

 by Katie Thompson

-It’s a baker’s dozen here in Norwich!
 We all know that talking about the weather is an integral part of British culture.
-So, when the upcoming forecast looks as balmy as this week, it definitely won’t go unnoticed!
+So, when the upcoming forecast looks bright and balmy, it definitely won’t go unnoticed!

-And because our forecast is so changeable no matter the season, we always want to make the most of it!
+And because it’s changeable no matter the season, we always want to make the most of it.
 Especially since Norfolk is one of the driest counties in the country.

-Whether you’re lucky enough to be visiting the City of Stories in time for the sunshine or you’re a local who wants to make the most of the warm weather, Norwich certainly isn’t short of sun kissed spots to spend your morning, afternoon, or evening.
+Whether you’re lucky enough to be visiting when the sun’s shining or you’re a local who wants to make the most of the warm weather, Norwich certainly isn’t short of sun kissed spots to spend your morning, afternoon, or evening.

 From parks and picnics to walks and rooftop bars, here are our top picks for when the sun’s out in Norwich!